AdobeXD/cloud-content-api-docs/samples/adobe-xdce-node/readme.md

 # XD Cloud API Example: Node.js

-This sample app will show you how to make XD Cloud API calls using Node.js.
+This sample app will show you how to make XD Cloud Content API calls using Node.js.

 After setting up the sample, you will have a Node.js app that: